Tauwasser/GBCartFlasher/README.md

 and any commercial use is prohibited".
 I, Tauwasser, believe the BY-NC-SA 4.0 International license to best match the spirit and intent of the original authors, Kraku & Chroost.

-This firmware is licensed under the Attribution-NonCommercial-ShareAlike 4.0 International.
+This C firmware reimplementation is licensed under the Attribution-NonCommercial-ShareAlike 4.0 International.

 ```
 Copyright (C) 2005–2007 Kraku & Chroost (gbflasher@interia.pl)